Manuʻa Islands: Economy

 Today, many families of Manuʻa rely on income from family members working in Tutuila and in the United States.
-The local diet is generally healthier than in Tutuila, with less reliance on imported American and New Zealand tinned foods, and a greater reliance on local fishing and farming.
+The local diet was generally healthier than in Tutuila, with less reliance on imported tinned foods.
+However, with the declining population, fewer and fewer locals are fishing and farming, and the dependence on imported food has been exacerbated by the lack of local produce, flailing plantations, and diminishing livestock.